akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 Once the translation attribute group and attributes have been created, Julia needs to assign the `Translations` attribute group to all existing `families`.

-:::tip
+:::tips
-She can do this by using a [bulk action](https://help.akeneo.com/pim/serenity/articles/product-mass-actions.html) process:
+Julia can do this by using this [bulk action](https://help.akeneo.com/pim/serenity/articles/product-mass-actions.html) process:
 1. Go to `Settings > Families`
 2. Select all families
 3. Click on `BULK ACTIONS button` at bottom